brunopinheirofreitas/Java/Alura/Java_Core.md

 38. It's not possible to test a class by referencing throws statements.
 39. Arrays.asList: Create a list of objects automaticaly.
 40. ..ToOne: Will be always connected by a FK.
-41. TypedQuery<Type> name = EntityManager.createQuery(jpql, className): Specify what you are doing in your code, turns it easier to read.
+41. TypedQuery<Type> name = EntityManager.createQuery(variableName, className): Specify what you are doing in your code, turns it easier to read.
+  - variableName: is a String that stores the SQL query.
+  - variableName.getResultList(): execute query
+42.